-Population aged 15 years and over, in private households, who worked since January 1, 2015.
-The variable usually relates to the individual's job held during the week of Sunday, May 1 to Saturday, May 7, 2016.
-However, if the person did not work during that week but had worked at some time since January 1, 2015, the information relates to the job held the longest during that period.
+Population aged 15 years and over in private households, who worked since January 1, 2010.
+The variable usually relates to the individual's job held during the week of Sunday, May 1 to Saturday, May 7, 2011.
+However, if the person did not work during that week but had worked at some time since January 1, 2010, the information relates to the job held longest during that period.

-(b) the labour force - persons who were either employed or unemployed in the reference week.
-Unemployed persons who worked prior to January 1, 2015, or who never worked, are shown in the data under the category 'Occupation - Not applicable';
+(b) the experienced labour force – persons who were either employed or unemployed in the reference week, but who had worked since January 1, 2010

-(c) Persons with recent work experience; they are those who have worked since January 1, 2015, regardless of whether or not they were in the labour force in the reference week.
+(c) those who have worked since January 1, 2010, regardless of whether or not they were in the labour force in the reference week.